 Our graduates have found jobs throughout Arkansas in education, health care, and private industry as teachers, statisticians, actuaries, mathematicians, and more.
 Others have continued their education in Ph.D. programs at UA Little Rock and across the nation.
 We strive to accommodate and help our students succeed in our program, department, and beyond.
 If you have any questions, please email the graduate coordinator, Dr. Annie Childers.

-There are a limited number of teaching and research assistantships available.
-The stipend amount is $3600/$3250 per semester with tuition being paid by the University.
-A fulltime assistantship requires 20 hours work per semester.
-In addition, graduate assistants can usually be employed during the summer semesters for an additional $1600 to $3000.
-Graduate Assistantship Application FormÂ
+There are a limited number of graduate assistantships available.
+The stipend amount is $4,000 per semester along with tuition paid by the university (not fees).
+A full-time assistantship requires 20 hours work per week each semester.
+In addition, graduate assistants can sometimes be employed during the summer semesters for an additional $2000 to $4000.
+To apply, please complete the Graduate Assistantship Application.

 Please apply for the assistantship after you have been accepted into the MS in Mathematical Sciences or the PhD in Applied Science.
 Awards are usually made in April and November.
 You will be notified either way of the decision.